QR code: QR code payment

 QR codes can be used to store bank account information or credit card information, or they can be specifically designed to work with particular payment provider applications.
 There are several trial applications of QR code payments across the world.
-In developing countries like China, India and Bangladesh QR code payment is a very popular and convenient method of making payments.
+In developing countries including China, India QR code payment is a very popular and convenient method of making payments.
 Since Alipay designed a QR code payment method in 2011, mobile payment has been quickly adopted in China.
 As of 2018, around 83% of all payments were made via mobile payment.

 In November 2012, QR code payments were deployed on a larger scale in the Czech Republic when an open format for payment information exchange – a Short Payment Descriptor – was introduced and endorsed by the Czech Banking Association as the official local solution for QR payments.
 In 2013, the European Payment Council provided guidelines for the EPC QR code enabling SCT initiation within the Eurozone.

-In 2017, Singapore created a taskforce including their Government Agencies such as the Monetary Authority of Singapore and Infocomm Media Development Authority to spearhead a system for e-payments using standardized QR code specifications.
-These specific dimensions are specialized for Singapore’s market.
+In 2017, Singapore created a task force including government agencies such as the Monetary Authority of Singapore and Infocomm Media Development Authority to spearhead a system for e-payments using standardized QR code specifications.
+These specific dimensions are specialized for Singapore.

-The e-payment system, Singapore Quick Response Code (SGQR), essentially merges various QR codes into one label which can be used by both parties in the payment system.
-This allows for various banking apps to facilitate payments between multiple customers and a merchant that displays the single QR code.
+The e-payment system, Singapore Quick Response Code (SGQR), essentially merges various QR codes into one label that can be used by both parties in the payment system.
+This allows for various banking apps to facilitate payments between multiple customers and a merchant that displays a single QR code.

-A single SDQR label contains e-payments and combines multiple payment options.
-Once consumers spot the SGQR label, they will be able to scan it and see which payment options the merchant accepts.
 The SGQR scheme is co-owned by MAS and IMDA.
+A single SGQR label contains e-payments and combines multiple payment options.
+People making purchases can scan the code and see which payment options the merchant accepts.

 Website login

 QR codes can be used to log into websites: a QR code is shown on the login page on a computer screen, and when a registered user scans it with a verified smartphone, they will automatically be logged in.
-Authentication is performed by the smartphone which contacts the server.
-Google tested such a login method in January 2012.
+Authentication is performed by the smartphone, which contacts the server.
+Google deployed such a login scheme in 2012.

 Mobile ticket

 There is a system whereby a QR code can be displayed on a device such as a smartphone and used as an admission ticket.
 Its use is common for J1 League and Nippon Professional Baseball tickets in Japan.
 In some cases, rights can be transferred via the Internet.
+In Latvia, QR codes can be scanned in Riga public transport to validate Rīgas Satiksme e-tickets.